trychlos/pwix-accounts-manager/README.md

 #### Classes

-##### `AccountsManager.Accounts`
+##### `AccountsManager.amClass`

-The `AccountsManager.Accounts` class manages an `AccountsManager`, and notably determines which schema is handled in which collection.
+The `AccountsManager.amClass` class notably determines which schema is handled in which collection.
 All permissions are also managed at this class level.

 This class must be instanciated by the application in its common code.